ARM Performance Reports

 $ perf-report mpirun ./osu_barrier -i 100000 # OSU MPI Barrier Latency Test v5.4.4 # Avg Latency(us) 238.15

 MPI_Barrier takes ~26 times

 longer than in the non-profiled tests.
 The following is the generated

 The report correctly identified the code as an MPI benchmark, and attributed all the work to MPI collective calls.
 However, the profiling overhead is very large and can have impact on actual performance of real-world applications, and hence on the applicability of the entire analysis.

-In practice, the significance of this overhead cannot be observed by simply measuring the total execution time of profiled and non-profiled runs to see how much the profiling slowed down our application:
+In practice, this overhead cannot be estimated by simply measuring the total execution time of profiled and non-profiled runs to see how much the profiling slowed down our application:

 $ time mpirun <program> [...] $ time perf-report mpirun <program> [...]